hlaueriksson/conductofcode.io/_posts/2024-02-13-creating-custom-powertoys-run-plugins.md

 }
 ```

-- Store the context in a member in the plugin for later use
 - `PluginMetadata` can be useful if you need the path to the `PluginDirectory` or the `ActionKeyword` of the plugin
 - `IPublicAPI` is mainly used to `GetCurrentTheme`, but can also `ShowMsg`, `ShowNotification` or `ChangeQuery`